Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction dated Monday, November 29th.
-The stock was sold at an average price of $8.17, for a total transaction of $16,340.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction that occurred on Friday, November 26th.
+The shares were sold at an average price of $8.22, for a total value of $16,440.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-Usio (NASDAQ:USIO) last released its quarterly earnings data on Wednesday, November 10th.
-The company reported $0.01 earnings per share for the quarter, beating the consensus estimate of ($0.02) by $0.03.
+Usio (NASDAQ:USIO) last released its quarterly earnings results on Wednesday, November 10th.
+The company reported $0.01 earnings per share for the quarter, topping the consensus estimate of ($0.02) by $0.03.
+The firm had revenue of $15.82 million for the quarter, compared to analysts’ expectations of $14.08 million.
 Usio had a negative net margin of 0.38% and a negative return on equity of 6.11%.
-The firm had revenue of $15.82 million during the quarter, compared to analysts’ expectations of $14.08 million.
-During the same period in the previous year, the company earned ($0.06) earnings per share.
-Analysts forecast that Usio, Inc. will post -0.04 earnings per share for the current year.
+During the same quarter in the prior year, the firm posted ($0.06) earnings per share.
+As a group, research analysts expect that Usio, Inc. will post -0.04 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Two Sigma Investments LP grew its position in Usio by 34.3% during the third quarter.
-Two Sigma Investments LP now owns 20,969 shares of the company’s stock valued at $124,000 after buying an additional 5,357 shares during the period.
-Millennium Management LLC bought a new stake in Usio during the third quarter valued at approximately $114,000.
-Dimensional Fund Advisors LP grew its position in Usio by 53.7% during the third quarter.
-Dimensional Fund Advisors LP now owns 101,415 shares of the company’s stock valued at $600,000 after buying an additional 35,442 shares during the period.
-Jacob Asset Management of New York LLC grew its position in Usio by 7.1% during the third quarter.
-Jacob Asset Management of New York LLC now owns 300,000 shares of the company’s stock valued at $1,776,000 after buying an additional 20,000 shares during the period.
-Finally, Geode Capital Management LLC grew its position in Usio by 1.4% during the third quarter.
-Geode Capital Management LLC now owns 139,287 shares of the company’s stock valued at $824,000 after buying an additional 1,914 shares during the period.
-Institutional investors own 20.72% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Two Sigma Investments LP increased its holdings in shares of Usio by 34.3% in the third quarter.
+Two Sigma Investments LP now owns 20,969 shares of the company’s stock worth $124,000 after purchasing an additional 5,357 shares during the period.
+Millennium Management LLC bought a new position in shares of Usio in the third quarter worth $114,000.
+Dimensional Fund Advisors LP increased its holdings in shares of Usio by 53.7% in the third quarter.
+Dimensional Fund Advisors LP now owns 101,415 shares of the company’s stock worth $600,000 after purchasing an additional 35,442 shares during the period.
+Jacob Asset Management of New York LLC increased its holdings in shares of Usio by 7.1% in the third quarter.
+Jacob Asset Management of New York LLC now owns 300,000 shares of the company’s stock worth $1,776,000 after purchasing an additional 20,000 shares during the period.
+Finally, Geode Capital Management LLC increased its holdings in shares of Usio by 1.4% in the third quarter.
+Geode Capital Management LLC now owns 139,287 shares of the company’s stock worth $824,000 after purchasing an additional 1,914 shares during the period.
+20.72% of the stock is currently owned by hedge funds and other institutional investors.

 Usio Company Profile